Meaning of Occurrence in a General Liability Policy

 An accident, including continuous or repeated exposure to substantially the same general harmful conditions.

 An occurrence includes a single event and any harm that is repeated or continues as a result of that event.

 What's An Accident?

-While accident isn't defined in the policy, this word generally means a fortuitous event.
-An accident is a circumstance that happens unexpectedly or by chance.
-Many events are clearly accidental.
+While accident isn't defined in the policy, this word generally means a fortuitous, unexpected, or unforeseen event.
+It's a circumstance that happens without intention or design.
+Many events that result in liability claims are clearly accidental.
 Here are some examples:

 - A plumber installs a pipe in a motel but fails to weld the pipe properly.
 The pipe bursts the following day, causing serious water damage to a motel room.

 Liability policies are designed to cover injuries that occur unexpectedly, not those caused intentionally.
 For this reason, the standard policy specifically excludes bodily injury or property damage that's expected or intended from the standpoint of the insured.
 Note that the exclusion applies to "the insured," which generally means the insured party who's seeking coverage for a claim or suit.
 The following example demonstrates how the exclusion applies.

 Bill and Joe are working at a construction site.
 Bill is employed by Earth Movers, an excavation contractor, and Joe works for a plumbing contractor.
 One day, Joe makes a rude comment and Bill responds by slugging Joe in the head with a wrench.
 Joe is injured and sues Bill for bodily injury.
 If Bill seeks coverage for the claim under Earth Movers' liability policy, the company's insurer will deny coverage.
 The claim won't be covered because Bill caused Joe's injury intentionally.